cajohare/AxionLimits/README.md

 ---

 ## Acknowledgements
-Thank you to: Itay Bloch, Raymond Co, Chris Dessert, Maurizio Giannotti, Alexander Gramolin, Alex Millar, Pablo Quílez, Javier Redondo, Jan Schuette-Engel, and Edoardo Vitagliano for comments and corrections that have greatly helped improve these plots.
+Thank you to: Itay Bloch, Raymond Co, Chris Dessert, Maurizio Giannotti, Alexander Gramolin, Alex Millar, Pablo Quílez, Javier Redondo, Jan Schuette-Engel, Philip Sørensen, and Edoardo Vitagliano for comments and corrections that have greatly helped improve these plots.